AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/c-copy-requests/t-copy-worksheets.md

 ---
-description: Copy one spreadsheet to another in the same workbook.
+description: Learn how to copy one spreadsheet to another in the same workbook.
-title: Copy worksheets
+title: How to copy worksheets in Report Builder
 uuid: 817b8c7e-26bd-41a0-a5bb-ff12e5246e03
 feature: Report Builder
 role: User, Admin